 Color affects us in mysterious ways.
 Brown, for instance, is highly oppressive to my own senses.
 Our white oak flooring was left natural and glows with golden warmth.
 The same shade of dark brown which strikes you as appetizing, luxurious, or sexy might totally turn me off.

 Color Matters Big Time

 For me, browns rarely emote a feeling of safety or coziness, and this lesson comes years after living in a home with quality, costly oak trim.
 (I thought I might learn to appreciate it with time in a prior spec home I didn’t design).

-In my experience, more outdoorsy types favor wood trim and expanses of woodsy warmth.
+In my experience, more conservative or outdoorsy types favor wood trim and expanses of woodsy warmth.
 Folks who are less visual may hardly even notice a trim’s tone.
 Practical, logical, left brain types who size up a room’s appeal based upon factors beyond mood, may think this whole discussion is drivel.

 But then there are aesthetes and design freaks…ha!

 Since I’m mostly an indoorswoman, it makes sense that brown wood outlined everything feels less like home.
 You must discern how you respond when trim subtly recedes or comes forward.

 Also: painting over stained wood is generally not wise if your only motivation is to be on trend.